Will Bio-Corn Get to the Plate?

 Tests of StarLink processed by wet milling and dry milling showed the

-procedures left "barely quantifiable" amounts of the bio-corn's unique
+procedures left "barely quantifiable" amounts of the bio-corn's

 protein in foods, Aventis said.